limistah/limistah.dev/content/posts/go-const.md

 ### Big difference

-In some prgramming languages, Constants means the value of a variable once declared and initialized can never change
+In some programming languages, Constants mean the value of a variable once declared and initialized can never change

-Contrast to what we have understood – constants are used to enforce that a variable is immutable, in Go, constants can be used to assign names to a literal exactly once, while at compile time, the name is swapped with the value of the constant - ensuring cleaner code, the idiomatic go.
+In contrast to what we have understood – constants are used to enforce that a variable is immutable, in Go, constants can be used to assign names to a literal exactly once, while at compile time, the name is swapped with the value of the constant - ensuring cleaner code, the idiomatic go.